xlab-uiuc/emt/README.md

 # on CSL machine with vanilla Linux

 # Double check if you are vanilla Linux with uname -r
-# If not let, ask the author to reboot the machine
+# If not, ask the author to reboot the machine

 # Create a tmux session
 cd /disk/ssd1/OSDI2025AE/VM-Bench/